cschreib/kmos-scripts/README.md

 Sometimes, you may see that there is a huge vertical "gap" in one of the calibration images, for example in "badpixel_flat", "master_flat", "xcal", "ycal" and "lcal".
 This simply means that one of the IFU was disabled when they did the calibration (and probably, also for your observation, but it may be good to check).

 If something goes wrong, e.g. if one of the files above is missing or weird, open the "reduce.sh" script and launch each reduction step one at a time.
 Then look at the "esorex.log" file to see if it is telling you something.
 It happened to us in a previous KMOS program that one of the calibration set was bugged, and could not be reduced.
-In this case the solution is to forget about this calibration set and use another one for the observations that depended on it.
+In this case the easy solution was to forget about this calibration set and use another one for the observations that depended on it, but you can also try to fix the issue yourself if you feel up to it.

 # D. Reduce the standard stars for absolute flux calibration